Signal Encryption Strategy based on Domain change of the Fractional Fourier Transform

 \section{Conclusion}

 FRFT is a powerful tool widely used in signal processing.
 In this work, we elaborated the impact provided by altering the domain of the signals.
-We pointed out that the FRFT of an $L^{1}$-signal is usually noninvertible, and verified that the commonly used fast FRFT algorithm with complexity $O(N\log N)$ cannot recover it from the fractional Fourier domain to time domain.
+We pointed out that the FRFT of an $L^{1}$-signal is usually noninvertible.
 Then we provided a double encryption algorithm based on the different properties of FRFT in $L^{1}(\mathbb{R})$ and $L^{2}(\mathbb{R})$ spaces.
 We mapped the to-be-encrypted signal to a ``bad" $L^{1}$-signal and obtained an encrypted signal by applying the FRFT.
-Here, the two keys are the function $u_{\omega}$ and the order $\alpha$.
+Here, the two keys are the function $\omega$ and the order $\alpha$.
 With the help of Abel and Gauss means of FRFT, we used the idea of identity approximation to recover the encrypted signal from the fractional Fourier domain back to the time domain.
-On the one hand, a large number of papers on signal encryption have shown that using FRFT for signal encryption is extremely safe.
-On the other hand, using the FRFT $L^{1}$ theory established in \cite{CFGW}, the encryption algorithm in this paper not only further improves security, but also ensures the feasibility and accuracy of decryption.
-Finally we studied the general idea of signal encryption combined with fractional Fourier multipliers, and looked at the fractional Hilbert transform as an example.

-In the numerical experiment, we combined the eigenvalue decomposition type algorithm and fractional Abel means to encrypt the rectangular function as an example.
-The complexity is $O(N^{2})$.
-It is worth noting that the fast FRFT algorithm with complexity $O(N\log N)$ is not applicable here (see Fig. \ref{fig:Ozak2} (d)).
-To ensure accuracy, we compromised speed from $O(N\log N)$ to $O(N^{2})$.
-Algorithms with high precision and improved complexity require further investigation.
+On the one hand, according to the encryption algorithm in this paper, the original signal $u$ is multiplied by the secret function $\omega$, and then the FRFT is performed.
+It is known from the convolution theorem (see \cite{zay982}) that